Turf[TECH]Report: CRN: Controlled Release Nitrogen - What you don't know could BURN your turf!November 7, 2018

 What is a dissolution rate?

 Every controlled-release fertilizer has a dissolution rate associated with it.
 The dissolution rate refers to how much dissolved urea has been depleted (or released) over a time period.
-In general, the industry goal is to manufacture CRNs with the straightest possible release curves, however in reality most dissolution rate curves mimic the shape of a hockey stick.
+In general, the industry goal is to manufacture CRNs with minimal to no release in the first 3 days, because urea is providing the Nitrogen during the first 3 days.
+Then from day 4 to the desired days of release (typically 45,90,120,180) a consistent release on nitrogen each week (see chart 1) is optimal, however in reality most dissolution rate curves varying by CRN type.
 CRN products can last anywhere from 30 days to up to 180 days.
 In general, 30-day products have thinner coatings, so they deplete their nitrogen faster.
-180-day products have thicker coatings, often consisting of both sulfur and polymer.
-More coatings and thicker coatings translate to products with a longer dissolution rate.
-Not surprisingly, these products take more time to manufacture and use more coating reagents, hence they drive a premium price point.
+180-day products have thicker and multiple coatings, often consisting mainly of polymer.
+More coatings and or thicker coatings translate to products with longer dissolution rates.
+Not surprisingly, these products take more time to manufacture and use more coating components, hence they drive a premium price point.

 How do I chose the right CRN for me?

 Choosing the right CRN comes from an understanding the dissolution rate (or release curve profile) of each CRN, and then deciding which CRN gives you the nitrogen you need when you need it.
-For example, a do-it-yourselfer homer owner who only likes to drop fertilizer in the spring may want to pay a premium for a 180-day CRN, that way he or she only has to fertilizer once per year.
+For example, an applicator who only likes to drop fertilizer in the spring may want to pay a premium for a 180-day CRN, that way he or she only has to fertilizer once per year.
 In most cool season grass climates, a 180-day product will make it through most of the growing season (year to year variations in weather will affect the performance of a 180-day product).
-Conversely, a lawn care business might prefer a 45-day product such as XCU, because LCOs generate revenue by cutting lawn and applying fertilizer & control products.
-This isn’t necessarily a bad thing for lawn health either; more nitrogen is making into soil and being taken up by the plant per year than dropping a 180-day product only once per year.
+Conversely, a lawn care business might prefer a 45-day product such as XCU, due to sporadic weather conditions, financial factors, specific agronomic / control programs, etc. This isn’t necessarily a bad thing for lawn health either; more nitrogen is making into soil and being taken up by the plant per year than dropping a 180-day product only once per year.
 You should pick your CRN product based on how it fits into your turf maintenance program.
 For example, if you only fertilizer twice per year, two 90-day products might be right for your situation.
 If you’re a golf course superintendent, you might prefer to “spoon-feed” your turf, which means you might want to use 30-day products 5-8 times per year.
 It all depends on your climate and the nature of your turf maintenance program.